-Based on the defined market areas previously stated, the defined market areas for the 2019 reappraisal plan will cover Paris ISD and North Lamar ISD.
+Based on the defined market areas previously stated, the defined market areas for the 2019 reappraisal plan encompasses Paris ISD and North Lamar ISD.
 This area encompasses the central and northern parts of Lamar County.
-The urban area is the city of Paris.
+The urban areas are the cities of Paris and Reno.
+It also contains the communities of Arthur City and Powderly.
 The rural area is the northern half of Lamar County.
 It is bordered on the west by Fannin County, the eastern border is Red River County, the northern border is the Red River and the southern border is US Hwy 82 and Loop 286.
-The southwest part of the market area is hordered by Chisum ISD.
+The southwest part of the market area is bordered by Chisum ISD.
 The southeast part of the market is bordered by Prairiland ISD.
 It contains approximately 26,400 accounts.
 Inspections are done in the county for new improvements, permits, etc. Additionally, Lamar CAD appraisers will inspect approximately 1,500-2,000 real property accounts in the rest of the county due mainly to new improvements, agriculture applications and permit activity.

-LCAD appraisers will also be responsible for inspecting and maintaining all husiness personal property records, inspecting land designated for special use agricultural valuation, inspecting land where the property owner has applied for special agricultural valuation, and administering special inventory valuations.
+LCAD appraisers will also be responsible for inspecting and maintaining all business personal property records, inspecting land designated for special use agricultural valuation, inspecting land where the property owner has applied for special agricultural valuation, and administering special inventory valuations.